BlueOceanWave/IIT-Course-Scheduling-App/ProductDirection.md

 ## Customer
 ### Description
-Illinois Tech students [Computer Science or Computer Engineering students] who are trying to create their schedule based on their major requirements
+Computer Science or Computer Engineering students who are trying to create their schedule based on their major requirements

 Occupation: Undergrad/Grad Students